-"Conversation" Tote Bag - Storm
+"Conversation" Tote Bag - Seal Brown

 The Ojibwe artist Roy Thomas resided in Thunder Bay until his untimely death in 2004.
 Roy was born in 1949 in the deep forest along Pagwachuan Lake, near Caramat in the district of Greenstone Ontario.
 Roy and his family were forced to settle at Long Lac #58 First Nation in the late 1950’s.